sujalshelke/FinancialBotLLM/README.md

 ● Fine-tune prompts to handle nuanced financial questions and visualize insights.

 ## Implementation and run instructions
+### Using Google Collab
+	1. .ipynb define the environment variable OPENAI_API_KEY
+	2. Run the Google collab notebook

+### Using python file
 The solution is self-contained where you would need to run only one file fin_bot.py

 - Start by installing the dependencies by running